kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

   The generated `db_name` for the above example will be: `k8s.-.demo.db-app`.
 If the cluster name is empty, it is replaced by "`-`".

-- `pluginName` : `optional`.
+- `pluginName` : `Optional`.
 Specifies the name of the plugin to use for this connection.
     Default plugin name is `postgres-database-plugin`.

     ```yaml